cchung7/rtx_team1/README.md

 ## License

-This project is part of SE 4485.001 coursework at the University of Houston.
+This project is part of SE 4485.001 coursework at the University of Texas at Dallas.

 ## Technical Details